lsst-sqre/sqr-107/index.md

 Do we want to maintain schema version history in the database or record the schema version in the database somehow or does that add unnecessary complexity?

+### Transaction Safety Resolution
+We need confirmation from CADC about accepting a PR to add transaction wrapping to TAP_SCHEMA reads.
+If not, we need to decide on a mitigation strategy (downtime window during swap?).

 ---